Carreau/phd-dissertation/parts/part3.rst

 :cite:`Gardel2003` suggests that, for frequencies higher than 0.1 Hz, the force due to the actin network viscous behavior can be in the same order as the one due to the elastic component .
-In order to test whether such a relaxation effect is important, we measured the effect of the approach speed on the force measurements. :num:`Fig #many-speed` presents the indentation speed affecting the measurement by varying the approach speed from 10 to 30 µm/s on the same actin-bead.
+In order to test whether such a relaxation effect is important, we measured the effect of the approach speed on the force measurements. :num:`Figure #many-speed` presents the indentation speed affecting the measurement by varying the approach speed from 10 to 30 µm/s on the same actin-bead.